 India has surplus reserves of best quality ferrous metals and is in a position to export these metals but non-ferrous metal reserves

 are few and the quality is also inferior.
 India is dependent on imports for non-ferrous metals.

 Ferrous Metallic Minerals

-The metals that come under ferrous metal category are Iron, Manganese, Nickel, Cobalt, etc.
+The metals that come under ferrous metals category are Iron, Manganese, Nickel, Cobalt, etc.

 - Quality wise Hematite remains the most important industrial iron ore but it has somewhat lower iron content than Magnetite (50-60%).
-In Magnetite,
+In

 - Maharashtra-Goa iron ore belt includes the state of Goa as well as the Ratnagiri district of Maharashtra.
 Iron ore from this belt is exported through